TEN7-Archive/tractorbeam/README.md

 * **weekly** stores weekly backups, taken once a week, up to the last 4 weeks.
 * **monthly** stores monthly backups, taken once a week, up to the last 12 months.

-This reduces the overall amount of storage you require, while still providing you sufficent coverage for auditing or disaster recovery.
+This reduces the overall amount of storage you require, while still providing you sufficient coverage for auditing or disaster recovery.

 ## Use